Coronavirus: Using AI to Understand Policy Effects on the Economically Marginalized during Pandemics

 What we will build

-Leveraging the power of global collaboration, the goal is to build AI models that reveal the effects of specific policy decisions being made by governments and institutions on the economically marginalized, especially working in the informal sector.
+Leveraging the power of global collaboration and our unique Collaborative AI processes, the goal is to build AI models that reveal the effects of specific policy decisions being made by governments and institutions on the economically marginalized, especially working in the informal sector.

 In this way, institutions can identify the most effective ways to deal with future pandemics to minimize economic impact and human deaths not only in the short term but also in the midterm.